Kedah Sultanate: Conversion to Islam

 Based on the account given in Hikayat Merong Mahawangsa (also known as the Kedah Annals), the Sultanate of Kedah was formed when King Phra Ong Mahawangsa converted to Islam and adopted the name Sultan Mudzafar Shah.
-At-Tarikh Salasilah Negeri Kedah described the conversion to Islamic faith as starting in 1136 AD.
-However, historian Richard Winstedt, quoting an Acehnese account, gave a date of 1474 for the year of conversion to Islam by the ruler of Kedah.
-This later date accords with an account in the Malay Annals, which describes a raja of Kedah visiting Malacca during the reign of its last sultan seeking the honour of the royal band that marks the sovereignty of a Malay Muslim ruler.
-The request by Kedah was in response to be Malacca's vassal, probably due to fears of Ayutthayan aggresion.
+At-Tarikh Salasilah Negeri Kedah described the conversion to Islam as starting in 1136 AD.
+However, historian Richard Winstedt, quoting an Acehnese account, gave 1474 as the year of conversion to Islam by the ruler of Kedah.
+This later date lines up with an account in the Malay Annals, which describes a raja of Kedah visiting Malacca during the reign of its last sultan seeking the honour of the royal band that marks the sovereignty of a Malay Muslim ruler.
+The request by Kedah was in response to be Malacca's vassal, probably due to fears of Ayutthayan aggression.

 British colonisation of Penang and Seberang Perai

 The first British vessel arrived in Kedah in 1592.
-In 1770, Francis Light was instructed by the British East India Company (BEIC) to take Penang from Kedah.
+In 1770, Francis Light was instructed by the British East India Company (EIC) to take Penang from Kedah.
 He achieved this by assuring Sultan Muhammad Jiwa Zainal Adilin II that his army would protect Kedah from any Siamese invasion.
-In return, the sultan agreed to hand over Penang to the British.
-In 1786, Light negotiated with the new sultan of Kedah, Abdullah Mukarram Shah, over the cession of Penang to the BEIC.
+In return, the Sultan agreed to hand over Penang to the British.
 However, Light made the agreement without the consent of his superiors in India.
-The BEIC did not provide military support, as promised by Light, when Siam attacked Kedah.
-The sultan demanded that Light return Penang, but Light was reluctant to hand it back.
-He offered compensation for the damage but was refused by the sultan.
+The EIC did not provide military support, as promised by Light, when Siam attacked Kedah.
+The Sultan demanded that Light return Penang, but Light was reluctant to hand it back.
+He offered compensation for the damage but was refused by the Sultan.
 In 1790, Abdullah planned to launch an amphibious invasion of the island of Penang to recapture it.
-The BEIC with the help of the British military made a preemptive strike and attacked Kedah's navy and fort in Seberang Perai, damaging them.
-The sultan signed a ceasefire agreement with Light in 1791.
+The EIC, with the help of the British military made a preemptive strike and attacked Kedah's navy and fort in Seberang Perai, damaging them.
+The Sultan signed a ceasefire agreement with Light in 1791.

 On 7 July 1800, while George Alexander William Leith was Lieutenant-Governor of Penang, a treaty came into effect that gave the British sovereignty over Seberang Perai, subsequently named Province Wellesley.
-The treaty, negotiated by Penang's First Assistant George Caunter and Sultan of Kedah Dziaddin Mukarram Shah II, increased the annual payment to the sultan from 6,000 to 10,000 Spanish dollars per annum.
+The treaty, negotiated by Penang's First Assistant George Caunter and Sultan of Kedah Dziaddin Mukarram Shah II, increased the annual payment to the sultan from 6,000 to 10,000 Spanish dollars.
 While the acquisition improved Penang Island's military and food security, for Kedah it provided a protective strip against enemy attack from the sea.
 The treaty also provided for the free flow of food and commodities from Kedah to Penang Island and Province Wellesley.
 To this day, the Malaysian federal government still pays Kedah, on behalf of Penang, RM 10,000 annually as a symbolic gesture.